fletchjeff/copml/docs/chapter-1.md

 # 1: Defining Production Machine Learning

-Machine learning is already an overloaded term so perhaps a good starting point for this document would be to clarify what we mean by Production Machine Learning.
+Machine Learning is already an overloaded term so perhaps a good starting point for this document would be to clarify what we mean by Production Machine Learning.
 In our view, it is the point at which the output of a machine learning model fits into the broader business environment which is where value is realised.
 The term comprises the various processes and practices that enable this to happen in a consistent and sustained manner.

 ## Data Science vs Machine Learning vs AI